John Quamino: Freedom

 In 1773, Quamino and his friend Bristol Yamma won a local lottery.
 Quamino purchased his freedom with his share of the winnings.
-It is not clear whether he remained at the Church household, joined his wife at the Channings', or rented a place of his own.
-Shortly after buying his freedom, however, he became a central member of a plan organized by Samuel Hopkins and Ezra Stiles to send black missionaries to Africa.
+It is unclear whether he remained at the Church household, joined his wife at the Channings', or rented a place of his own.

+Shortly after buying his freedom, Quamino became a central member of a plan organized by Samuel Hopkins and Ezra Stiles to send Black missionaries to Africa.
 Although Hopkins and Stiles hoped to eventually send thirty or forty missionaries, the plan began with just Quamino and Yamma as candidates.
-Both Quamino and Yamma knew African dialects in addition to English, an important asset to make them more effective missionaries than many white academics and divines, and their fundraising letters emphasized the sincerity and strength of their conversions to Christianity.
+Both Quamino and Yamma knew African dialects in addition to English, an important asset to make them more effective missionaries than many white academics and divines.
+Their fundraising letters emphasized the sincerity and strength of their conversions to Christianity.
 In addition to what were likely sincere religious motivations on Quamino's part, the missionary trip would also enable him to see his mother, with whom he had been able to communicate by letter.
 The group's fundraising was successful, attracting support from religious figures in America, England, and Africa, including the famous poet Phyllis Wheatley.

 In 1774, Quamino and Yamma left Newport for the College of New Jersey, now known as Princeton University.
 They did not enroll as students or officially graduate, but studied directly with the college President John Witherspoon.
 They are therefore sometimes described as the first Africans educated at an American college.
-However, the outbreak of the American Revolutionary War in 1775 disrupted their studies, and their missionary plan was abandoned.

-During the war, Quamino served as a privateer, a potentially lucrative position, through which he hoped to buy the freedom of his wife and children.
+The outbreak of the American Revolutionary War in 1775 disrupted their studies, and their missionary plan was abandoned.
+During the war, Quamino served as a privateer, a potentially lucrative position through which he hoped to buy the freedom of his wife and children.
 He died in battle in August 1779.

 In 2018, Quamino was depicted in a dance and multimedia work by André Daughtry, "Spiritual Secularism."